BitMine Immersion Technologies

 Which "Powers" Does BitMine Possess?

-3. Counter-Positioning: STRONG Tom Lee is to Ethereum what Michael Saylor is to Bitcoin.
-With Bitmine now the #2 crypto company, we look into the maverick Chairman behind the scenes.
+In the market’s imagination, Tom Lee had become to Ethereum what Michael Saylor is to Bitcoin.
+And with BitMine now the #2 crypto treasury company by size, the bet wasn’t just on ETH—it was on the maverick chairman behind the curtain.

 XIII.
 The Bull Case